abednahouli/synthetic_data_generator/README.md

-Here’s the complete **README.md** file with all sections formatted properly in a single code block:

 # Synthetic Data Generator

 This project generates synthetic data for use in various applications, such as testing, analysis, or prototyping.
 The data is exported as both an Excel file (`synthetic_data.xlsx`) and a CSV file (`synthetic_data.csv`).